 Submit the above items in accordance with definitions and submission requirements detailed in the SLU IRB Requirements for Reporting Events Relating to Subjects/Subject Safety.
 SLU IRB will route information related to these reports to university officials as needed for review; however, investigators should also contact General Counsel and/or the SLU Privacy Officer when appropriate.

-Questions about the WIRB process and SLU requirements should go to Susan George at email@example.com or 314-977-7741.
+Questions about the WIRB process and SLU requirements should go to Emily Harrison at firstname.lastname@example.org or 314-977-7741.

 Questions regarding WIRB submission and WIRB reporting requirements are best handled by contacting WIRB directly or by visiting www.wirb.com.